SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/look-at-recipient-list.md

   * Temporary problems: delivery delays, email server temporarily unavailable
   * Permanent problems: wrong address, unknown domain.
 Add the recipients to a new selection and try to find the cause of the problem.

-* **Read by recipient**: Activate this filter to show all recipients who have opened/read the mailing.
+* **Read by recipient**: Activate this filter to show all recipients who opened/read the mailing.

 * **Ready to send**: Activate this filter to show all recipients to whom the mailing has not been sent yet.